On the Convergence Analysis of DCA: Classical Convergence Properties of DCA

-\end{proof} \begin{remark} Corollary \ref{cor:conv_rate_1/N} indicates that the convergence rate depends on $f(x^0)-f^*$ (i.e., the initial point) and $\rho_g + \rho_h$ (i.e., the quality of the DC decomposition).
-A smaller $f(x^0)-f^*$ and a larger $\rho_g + \rho_h$ lead to a faster convergence.
-The convergence rate is sublinear.
-Note that it is possible to have linear convergence rate under some stronger assumptions.
-We will provide a better convergence rate under the Kurdyka-{\L}ojasiewicz property in Section \ref{sec:convergencerate}. \end{remark}
+Hence, \end{proof} \paragraph*{Discussion} \begin{itemize} \item Corollary \ref{cor:conv_rate_1/N} indicates that the convergence rate of DCA depends on $f(x^0) - f^\star$ (i.e., the quality of the initial point) for the sequence $\{f(x^k) - f(x^{k+1})\}$, and on $\rho_g + \rho_h$ (i.e., the quality of the DC decomposition) for the sequence $\{\|x^{k+1} - x^k\|\}$.
+A smaller $f(x^0) - f^\star$ and a larger $\rho_g + \rho_h$ lead to faster convergence.
+The convergence rate is generally sublinear, though it is possible to derive a linear convergence rate under stronger assumptions.
+We will explore improved convergence rates under the Kurdyka--{\L}ojasiewicz property in \S\ref{sec:convergencerate}. \item Regarding Corollary \ref{cor:conv_rate_1/N}, using $\|x^{k+1} - x^k\| \leq \varepsilon$ or $|f(x^{k+1}) - f(x^k)| \leq \varepsilon$ for some given tolerance $\varepsilon > 0$ as stopping criteria for DCA (a commonly used approach) is extremely risky, as there is no guarantee of the optimality of the computed solution.
+For example, if we choose any initial point $x^0$ and select a DC decomposition $g-h$ and $\varepsilon$ such that

-\begin{remark} Regarding Corollary \ref{cor:conv_rate_1/N}, employing $\|x^{k+1}-x^k\|\leq \varepsilon$ for some given tolerance $\varepsilon>0$ to terminate DCA (a commonly used stopping criterion for DCA) is extremely risky because there is no guarantee in the optimality of the computed solution.
-For instance, given a small tolerance $\varepsilon$, if we use a DC decomposition such that then Corollary \ref{cor:conv_rate_1/N} implies that DCA will end in one iteration without any guarantee in the optimality of the computed solution.
-The same issue occurs with another commonly used stopping criterion $|f(x^{k+1})-f(x^k)|\leq \varepsilon$ as well.
-Hence, it is very important to propose a rigorous stopping criterion to guarantee the optimality, which is beyond the scope of this manuscript.
-Throughout the paper, we will only consider DCA without stopping condition. \end{remark}
+then Corollary \ref{cor:conv_rate_1/N} implies that DCA will terminate after just one iteration, without any assurance of the optimality of $x^0$!
+Therefore, it is crucial to develop a rigorous stopping criterion that ensures the optimality of the computed solution; however, this is beyond the scope of the present manuscript.
+Throughout this paper, we will consider DCA without a stopping condition, allowing the generation of infinite sequences, and study their convergence properties. \end{itemize}